augeas/BirdSpider/README.md

 You will need to apply for a [Twitter development account](https://developer.twitter.com/en/apply/user) and [create a new app](https://apps.twitter.com/).
 Then you can fill in the credentials in "run.sh".
-You should also change a Neo4j password and probably increase it's [container's](https://neo4j.com/docs/operations-manual/current/installation/docker/) RAM.
+You should also change a Neo4j password and probably increase its [container's](https://neo4j.com/docs/operations-manual/current/installation/docker/) RAM.